-In the experimental section, we will start with the implementation details, followed by quantitative and qualitative comparisons between our method and others.
-Finally, we will analyze the role of each module in our method.
+In the experimental section, we start with the implementation details, followed by quantitative and qualitative comparisons between our method and others.
+Finally, we analyze the role of each module in our method.